The UCLA School of Nursing is ranked among the Top Nursing Schools in the Country by US News and World Reports.

 We are creating the nurse leaders of tomorrow by ensuring that our students receive the best possible clinical education today.

 The School of Nursing offers students the opportunity to work with patients in a wide variety of clinical settings.
-The Ronald Reagan UCLA Medical Center, consistently voted the best hospital in the West by US News and World Report, is a state-of-the-art, technologically advanced, million-plus square foot hospital that that features 520 private rooms and numerous specialty clinics.
+The Ronald Reagan UCLA Medical Center is a state-of-the-art, technologically advanced, million-plus square foot hospital that that features 520 private rooms and numerous specialty clinics.
 In addition, the School of Nursing has affiliation agreements with over 200 community affiliates.

 The 419-acre UCLA Campus is located in the green rolling hills of Westwood, California.
 The UCLA School of Nursing is housed in the Louis and Doris Factor Health Sciences Building on the south end of campus in the 35-acre Center for the Health Sciences.